hifi-finance/docs/protocol/technical-reference/governor-bravo/hifi.md

 ) external
 ```

-Destroys `amount` tokens from `account`, deducting from the caller's allowance
+Destroys `rawAmount` tokens from `account`, deducting from the caller's allowance

 #### Parameters